-The key to growing long natural 4C hair fast is in having a consistent and effective hair care routine.
-This article is a detailed guide on how to take good care of natural 4C hair in order to achieve long and healthy hair growth.
+The key to growing long 4C natural hair fast is in having a consistent and effective hair care routine.
+This article is a detailed guide on how to take good care of 4C hair in order to achieve long and healthy hair growth, faster.

-Here is the detailed guide on how to grow long, healthy natural 4C hair.
+Here is a detailed guide on how to care for and grow long, healthy 4C hair.